 When a family occupies the unit at the time of inspection an adult must be present for the inspection.
-The presence of the owner or the owner's representative is required during the regular inspection and/or during an owner-requested special inspection.
+The presence of the owner or the owner's representative is suggested, but not required, during the regular inspection and/or during an owner-requested special inspection.
 At initial inspection of a vacant unit, DHA will inspect the unit in the presence of the owner or owner's representative.
 The presence of a family representative is permitted, but not required.